China seeks additional guarantees before sanctioning USD 6 billion loan for rail project in Pakistan

-China has also proposed a mix of commercial and concessional loans to fund the rail project, going against Islamabad’s wishes of ‘cheapest lending’.
+China has also proposed a mix of commercial and concessional loans to fund the Main Line-1 (ML-1) project in Pakistan, going against Islamabad’s wishes of ‘cheapest lending’.

-The issue of additional guarantees was raised during the third joint ML-1 Financing Committee Meeting held ten days ago (December 13), The Express Tribune newspaper reported, quoting official documents.
+The issue of additional guarantees was raised during the third joint ML-1 Financing Committee Meeting held on December 13, The Express Tribune newspaper reported, citing official documents.

 The ML-1 project includes dualisation and upgrading of the 1,872-km railway track from Peshawar to Karachi and is a major milestone for the second phase of the China-Pakistan Economic Corridor (CPEC).

+The CPEC, which connects Gwadar Port in Pakistan’s Balochistan with China’s Xinjiang province, is the flagship project of China’s ambitious multi-billion-dollar Belt and Road Initiative (BRI).
+India has expressed concern over the project as a portion of the CPEC runs through Pakistan-occupied Kashmir.

-The official said China raised the additional guarantees issue to get clarity over Pakistan’s financial condition after it applied for debt relief from the G-20 countries, which is only meant for the world’s poorest nations.
+The official said that China raised the additional guarantees issue to get clarity over Pakistan’s financial condition after Islamabad applied for debt relief from the G-20 countries, which is only meant for the world’s poorest nations.

 The Chinese authorities have proposed that “keeping in view the financial situation in Pakistan so also the conditions laid down by the G-20 regulations for debt suspension, the government of Pakistan may provide additional guarantee mechanism for the loan other than sovereign loan for the ML-1 project”, according to officials privy to the negotiations.